linkhanthtel/linkhanthtel.github.io/README.md

-# 🚀 Lin Khant Htel's Website
+# Personal Website 1.0

 Welcome to the repository of my personal portfolio website!
-This project showcases my skills, projects, and journey as a web developer.
+This site is only to archive my first step into IT industry.
+Kindly check https://linkhanthtel.com for more.

 ## 🌟 Live Demos